MrHassanMurtaza/ubuntu-copy-to-usb-drive/README.md

 # :raised_hands: Ubuntu: Copy Folder to USB or Any Other Drive
-Copy folders from Desktop or other any absolute path to any other drive in UBUNTU.
+Copy folders from Desktop or other any absolute path to USB or any other drive in UBUNTU.

 I programmed this script out of need.
 My motive was to copy a folder with files directly from my Desktop to USB.